peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

         System.IComparable,
         System.IEquatable

 Represents an object in Concise Binary Object Representation (CBOR) and contains methods for reading and writing CBOR data.
 CBOR is defined in RFC 7049.
+Converting CBOR objects

 There are many ways to get a CBOR object, including from bytes, objects, streams and JSON, as described below.

 To and from byte arrays:The CBORObject.DecodeToBytes method converts a byte array in CBOR format to a CBOR object.
 The EncodeToBytes method converts a CBOR object to its corresponding byte array in CBOR format.